EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

 ### 9.A.
 Combat Sequence

 1. **Initiation:** Identify Attacker and Defender(s).
-2. **Fleet Configuration (Secret & Simultaneous):** All involved players secretly assign their fleet tokens in the sector to ship type nodes on their Fleet Roster.
-Reveal simultaneously and place corresponding tokens/indicators on Battle Mat nodes.
+2. **Fleet Configuration (Secret & Simultaneous):** All involved players secretly assign their fleet tokens in the sector to ship type nodes on their Fleet Roster using Fleet Roster Indicators.
+Reveal simultaneously and place corresponding *fleet tokens* from the sector onto the appropriate Battle Mat nodes, leaving Indicators on the Roster.
 3. **Declare Attack Vectors & Place Dice (Open & Simultaneous):** Each player places 1 die into any valid Attack Vector Area (RPS arrow) from their ship type towards an opponent type they counter.
 Max 1 die *per player* per arrow area.
 Can target any opponent(s) with valid vectors.
-4. **Gain & Allocate Command Points (Secret & Simultaneous):** Each player gets 2 CP.
+4. **Gain & Allocate Command Points (Secret & Simultaneous):** \[Placeholder - CP Mechanic TBD] Each player gets 2 CP.
 Secretly allocate, then reveal:
     * `Boost Attack [1CP]`: Roll 1 extra attack die (add to one chosen vector pool).
     * `Boost Defense [1CP]`: Choose *one opponent*.
 Force them to re-roll 1 successful hit die against you.
 Announce target on reveal.
     * `Prepare Reshape [2CP]`: If one of your ships survives, you may change its type later.
-5. **Roll Dice Pools (Simultaneous):** Roll all placed dice (+ Boost Attack).
+5. **Roll Dice Pools (Simultaneous):** Roll all placed dice (+ Boost Attack, if applicable).
 5+ is potential hit.
-6. **Apply Forced Re-rolls:** Targeted attackers re-roll one chosen success die per Boost Defense used against them.
+6. **Apply Forced Re-rolls:** Targeted attackers re-roll one chosen success die per Boost Defense used against them (if applicable).
 7. **Determine Final Hits:** Count own successful hits (5+) after re-rolls.
-8. **Secretly Allocate Hits to Target Types (Roster Method):** Secretly mark on Roster *which opponent ship types* you target with your hits.
-Distribute hits among valid target types.
-(If multiple opponents, just mark type, not specific opponent).
+8. **Secretly Allocate Hits to Target Types (Roster Method):** Each player secretly uses their Fleet Roster Indicators on their Fleet Roster card to indicate *which opponent ship types* they intend to target with their successful hits.
+Distribute indicators among the valid ship types they counter. *(Example: If you scored 3 hits with Beam Frigates, you might place 2 indicators on the Shield Cruiser slot and 1 indicator on the Drone Carrier slot on your Roster).*
-9. **Simultaneous Roster Reveal:** Reveal targeting allocations by ship type.
+9. **Simultaneous Roster Reveal:** All players reveal their Fleet Roster cards showing the targeting allocations indicated by the Fleet Roster Indicators.
 10. **Resolve Targeting & Casualties (Ordered Assignment):** Determine resolution order by Turn Order among combatants (Attacker first).
-In order, assigner allocates their hits one by one based on Roster target types to specific *available* opponent ship tokens of that type on Battle Mat.
+In order, the active player verbally assigns their hits one by one based on their **revealed Roster allocations**.
+For each allocated hit indicated on their Roster for a specific *type*, they choose one *available* opponent ship token of that type on the Battle Mat to destroy.
     * **Choosing Targets (Multiple Opponents):** Assigner chooses which opponent's ship of the targeted type to hit for each allocated hit.
-    * Remove casualties immediately.
-Wasted hits if no valid targets remain.
+    * Remove casualties immediately from the Battle Mat.
+Hits are wasted if no valid targets of the allocated type remain when it's time to assign them.
-11. **Execute Prepared Reshapes:** Players who used Prepare Reshape [2CP] and have surviving fleets *may* now move one surviving ship token on Battle Mat to an adjacent node (following RPS arrow) representing a different type.
+11. **Execute Prepared Reshapes:** Players who used Prepare Reshape \[2CP] (if applicable) and have surviving fleets *may* now move one surviving ship token on Battle Mat to an adjacent node (following RPS arrow) representing a different type.
-12. **End of Round Check:** If >1 player remains, start New Combat Round (Step 3, gain 2 fresh CP).
+12. **End of Round Check:** If >1 player remains, start New Combat Round (Step 3, gain 2 fresh CP - *CP gain pending final mechanic*).
 If 1 or 0 players remain, Combat Ends.
-13. **Post-Combat Control:** Single survivor takes/retains control.
-If mutual destruction (0 survivors), sector becomes uncontrolled, **unless** one player involved was original Defender *and* had a structure present, then they retain control.
+13. **Post-Combat Control:** The single player with remaining fleets takes or retains control.
+If mutual destruction (0 survivors), the sector becomes uncontrolled, **unless** one player involved was the original Defender *and* had a structure present in the sector, in which case that player retains control.

-## 9.B.
+### 9.B.
 The Battle Mat

 * **Node Representation:** 5 nodes for 5 Ship Types.
-Place configured fleet tokens/indicators here.
+Place configured fleet tokens here.
 * **Arrows Indication (RPS):** Show which type counters which target type (valid Attack Vectors).
 * **Attack Vector Areas:** Lines/arrows where dice are placed for attacks along that vector.